-The presence of excess progesterone is commonly believed to be caused strictly by excessive administration or supplementation with progesterone products; however, abnormal variations can be caused by a variety of factors.
+The presence of excess progesterone is commonly believed to be caused strictly by excessive administration of or supplementation with progesterone products.
+However, abnormal variations can be caused by a number of factors.

 Causes of High Progesterone Levels

-Many cases of high progesterone levels are reported in otherwise healthy women over the age of 35; oftentimes, women who experience high levels of progesterone assume the effects are due to approaching middle age or menopause, which is when hormonal fluctuations are known to occur, leaving the problem untreated.
+Many cases of high progesterone levels are reported in otherwise healthy women over the age of 35.
+Oftentimes, women who experience high levels of progesterone assume the symptoms are due to approaching middle age or menopause, which is when hormonal fluctuations are known to occur, leaving the problem untreated.